 - Maximizing run speeds

-- Meeting the functionality requirements of the end user (e.g., ease of storing, opening, resealing), perhaps even offering some unique functionality that differentiates it from competitors
+- Meeting the functionality requirements of the end user (e.g., ease of storing, opening, resealing), perhaps even offering custom plastic packaging solutions with unique functionality that differentiates it from competitors

 - Meeting the recyclability/sustainability expectations set by the product’s manufacturer, and the people who use it (e.g., made from readily recyclable resins and/or bioplastic)